Kansas lawmakers fight to lift heavy property tax burden - NewsBreak

 - The exemption total will be adjusted based on the average percentage change in residential property value for the following 10 years.

-House Democrats are also proposing a constitutional amendment which would reduce property taxes by decreasing the appraisal amount for property in Kansas.
+House Democrats are also proposing a constitutional amendment that would reduce property taxes by decreasing the appraisal amount for the property in Kansas.

 An upcoming community forum on the property tax debate is scheduled for March 25 at 10 a.m. in Paola, Kansas.
 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.